drewm27/speakerrankings/information-about-the-rankings.md

 comments: true
 ---

-Feel free to post/send a link to this document for anyone or on any forum post you think could benefit from it!

 ### Information about Neutral Frequency Response

 If you are not an audiophile or aren't interested in speakers that can reproduce recordings and musical instruments to a high level of natural accuracy, then you may not agree with the ranking order in this document.
 Pop or EDM will generally sound fine with a lot of speakers.
 Instrumental music like Jazz or Classical will only sound natural on speakers with a flat frequency response.
-If you are only interested in bass boosted, treble boosted, or warm speakers, please search the descriptions of speakers for that trait and look for the ones with an adjustable EQ.
+If you are only interested in bass boosted, treble boosted, or warm speakers, please search the descriptions of speakers for those traits and look for the ones with an adjustable EQ.

 ### How These Rankings Were Assembled